rollem-discord/rollem-discord/README.md

 # Development
 ## First-time setup
 1. Set up [yarn](https://yarnpkg.com/en/)
 2. You will need an app bot user token from [discord's applications page](https://discordapp.com/developers/applications/me)
+3. You will need access to an initialized Postgres server.
+See [Setting up a database][#Local Database Setup] for details.
-3. Rename and update `./secrets/sample-vscode.env`
+4. Rename and update `./secrets/sample-vscode.env`
   * You will need to replace `YOUR_TOKEN_HERE` with an app bot user token from [discord's applications page](https://discordapp.com/developers/applications/me)
   * The Application Insights line may be deleted to switch to console-only logging.
+4. Run `yarn install` in the root directory
+5. Link packages with `yarn bootstrap`
+6. Build packages with `yarn build`

-### Run Bot From VSCode (with debugging)
+## Run Bot From VSCode (with debugging)
 1. Rename and update `./secrets/sample-vscode.env`
 2. Link packages with `yarn bootstrap`
 3. Build with one of: